Sajjadhz/digikala-clone/README.md

 2. three simple page for search, product description and add to cart

-3. every changes in prices of products should done very 3 hour
+3. every changes in prices of products should done every 3 hour

 ## TODO:

-[] think about register/login/logout
+[ ] think about register/login/logout

-[] design model for products
+[ ] design model for products

-[] add api for adding product, change product
+[ ] add api for adding product, change product

-[] api for search and catagorized the products
+[ ] api for search and catagorized the products